 Bless Micheal Phelps for "mainstreaming" cupping.
-However, during the Rio Olympics my Facebook feed has blown up and as articles are getting posted to the internet by the second I'm seeing a lot of misinformation that's disconcerting.
+However, during the Rio Olympics my Facebook feed blew up and as articles were furiously getting posted to the internet, it was like watching a ticker-tape of misinformation that was disconcerting.
 Cupping is something I do for patients on a daily basis and can make or break a treatment.

-I wanted to offer up a few quick hit truth bombs on the subject.
+Here are few quick hit truth bombs on the subject

 Cupping is not unique to Chinese Medicine